Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Echoes-in-the-Deep.md

 <img width="1043" height="541" alt="image" src="https://github.com/user-attachments/assets/4dc5381a-dfbb-47d2-9677-a370fbc7520a" />

-Ohh okay, Feels like morse again
+Ohh okay, Feels like morse again.

+We can see some,
+1. small length high pitch sounds - dots
+2. Long length high pitch sounds - dashes
+3. And no pitches - spaces

 OCs, Do you like morse ??
 Message from me